top of page

 The old Cherokee simply replied, “The one you feed.”

 In order to conquer our inner hurt, we must actively feed the good wolf.
 Whether you feed one wolf or you feed the other, the effort is the same.
 When we do not know how to actively nourish the good wolf, it feels as if no matter what we do, the sadness and negativity will win, however, this is absolutely untrue.
 We can change our thought pattern to overcome the habitual thinking that hurts us and stagnates us.
-It is possible and it will happen with tenacity and awareness.
-It is not such a mountain to overcome although it feels that this mountains reaches way past the sky.
+It is possible and it will happen with tenacity, awareness and most importantly with movement.
+It is not such a mountain to overcome although it feels that this imaginary mountain reaches way past the sky.
 It is possible to rid ourselves of this heaviness without an exhausting effort.
 To find out how to identify the good wolf and easily feed it, book a session today.

 bottom of page